-- A primary component of smog that can cause human health problems and damage forests and agricultural crops. - Repeated exposure to ozone can make people more susceptible to respiratory infections and lung inflammation. - Though there is a NAAQS, ozone is not emitted directly into the air. - Two types of chemicals that are the main ingredients (precursors) in forming groundlevel ozone include the following: - Volatile organic compounds (VOCs): Defined as "any compound of carbon, excluding carbon monoxide (CO), carbon dioxide (CO2), carbonic acid, metallic carbides or carbonates, and ammonium carbonate, which participates in atmospheric photochemical reactions" (40 CFR 51.100).
-Sources include vehicles burning gasoline, petroleum refineries, chemical manufacturing plants, industrial plants, solvents used in paints, and an assortment of consumer and business products containing VOCs.
+- O3 is a primary component of smog that causes human health problems and damage to forests and agricultural crops. - Repeated exposure to O3 can make people more susceptible to respiratory infections and lung inflammation. - Though there is a NAAQS, O3 is not emitted directly into the air. - Two types of compounds that are the main ingredients (precursors) in forming ground-level O3 in the presence of ultraviolet (UV) light include: - Volatile Organic Compounds (VOCs): Defined as "any compound of carbon, excluding carbon monoxide (CO), carbon dioxide (CO2), carbonic acid, metallic carbides or carbonates, and ammonium carbonate, which participates in atmospheric photochemical reactions" (40 CFR 51.100).
+Note that 40 CFR 51.100 also exempts compounds based on their negligible photochemical reactivity.
+Examples of these exempt compounds include methane, ethane, acetone, et al. Common sources of VOCs include gas and diesel-fueled automobiles, fuel storage containers, and solvents used in paints and degreasers. - \circ Nitrogen oxides (NO_X): Provides the reddish-brown tint in smog.
+These are produced from the burning of gasoline, coal, or oil.